hydra3333/Raspberry_Pi_5_Poor_Mans_NAS_Media_Server/README.md

 ```
 If the Pi tells you to reboot, do so.

-We choose to create `alias` some shortcut commands to make life easier by creating a .sh script under `/etc/profile.d/`.
+We choose to create some `alias` shortcut commands to make life easier,
+by creating a .sh script under `/etc/profile.d/`.
 In Terminal, edit the existing or new file `/etc/profile.d/alias.sh`
 ```
 sudo nano /etc/profile.d/alias.sh